phillippelevidad/fluentguard/README.md

 ## IGuardResult<T> and Errors

-With the `IGuardResult<T>` interface, you have the option to inspect the results after all validations have taken place an take further action, instead of throwing an exception right away.
+With the `IGuardResult<T>` interface, you have the option to inspect the results after all validations have taken place and take further action, instead of throwing an exception right away.

 ``` csharp
 public interface IGuardResult<T>